csells/fibscli/README.md

 - first move (different colored dice)
 - test the GammonState + GammonRules
 - implement the forced moves rule (instead of just removing moves that aren't available as you go)
+- prefer moves w/ hits when picking from multiple moves
+- publish to fibscli.github.io

 # Legal turns algorithm
 find composits of all pieces on all pips + bar (up to number of dice) for the player, e.g. white: [1, 1, 12, 12, 12, 12, 12, ...]